 - Zeta Phi Beta Sorority

 Participants proposed messaging and outreach strategies that had proven successful with their constituents, and the NICHD and other campaign sponsors incorporated these ideas into a broad outreach strategy for reaching African American communities.
-The campaign created a suite of materials tailored to African American communities, including the Babies Sleep Safest on Their Backs: Resource Kit for Reducing the Risk for SIDS in African American Communities, a collection of materials and training modules intended to help individuals educate people in their communities about SIDS risk reduction.
+The campaign created a suite of materials tailored to African American communities, a collection of materials and training modules intended to help individuals educate people in their communities about SIDS risk reduction.

 In 2001, then U.S. Surgeon General Dr. David Satcher debuted the Resource Kit at a meeting in Atlanta, GA, with members of AKA, Women in the NAACP (WIN), the NCBW, and other groups.
 This first national training workshop on SIDS risk reduction was followed by more than 40 regional train-the-trainer sessions.